Updated April 27, 2021.

 Where can I park when I come to McGill?

-The Education Building parking garage is currently closed.
+The Education Building parking garage is currently closed and is not expected to open until mid-October 2021.
 The closest McGill parking lot to the Education building is the Neuro P1 lot (located on Pine Avenue just west of University Avenue, at the former Royal Victoria Hospital main entrance).
 Information on fees and permits can be found on McGill’s Transport webpages: https://www.mcgill.ca/transport/parking/downtown.

 Can I send mail/parcels to Faculty of Education buildings?